In General

 The Muni shops are one block off of Third St, and 3-4 blocks from the bridge.

-And if you're here taking pictures, try to catch a UP train crossing the Illinois Street bridge over to Pier 80, a lot of switching if you can catch it.
+And if you're in the neighborhood taking pictures, you might try to catch a UP train crossing the Illinois Street bridge over to Pier 80, appers to be a lot of switching action if you can catch it.

 Tampa FL